Alcohol and Drug Addiction Hotlines

 Alcohol and drug addiction hotlines are anonymous and confidential toll-free numbers that offer assistance to those struggling with substance abuse.
-They are staffed by trained advisors, some of whom are also in recovery themselves.
+They are staffed by trained advisors, some of whom are or were also in recovery themselves.
+Not only is the call confidential, but treatment and records are as well.
+Learn more about confidentiality and records.

 If you or a loved one has an addiction or is in need for some free guidance and support with substance abuse issues, calling a hotline and talking with an advisor is a good and free place to start.
 If you are still unsure if calling a hotline is the right thing to do, here are some questions to ask yourself that may help you decide:

 - Are you afraid that you or a loved one’s use of drugs or alcohol has started to become more serious, or is causing problems?